zapier/visual-builder/docs/_docs/transfer.md

 ## Considerations & Known Limitations

 - Currently Transfer will fetch every object from your endpoint before allowing the user to interact with the data.
 As a result if the endpoint for your trigger might return more than a few thousand objects it’s not a good fit to expose through transfer at this time.
 - If you are using hydration, be aware of the performance characteristics when your trigger is invoked from Transfer.
 If each row of data you return requires a separate API request to enrich that record’s data, Transfer will be making N+1 API requests for every page of data your trigger returns.
-The processing of each page must complete within ~60 seconds.
+The processing of each page must complete within ~30 seconds.
 The team is working on ways to improve this, but for now, tune the number of results you’re returning per request conservatively if you are relying on hydration.
+- If you are listed as an admin of a private integration (or a private version of a public integration), the most recent version of that integration and its trigger nouns will be shown in the Transfer source menu, even if it does not have a trigger that supports pagination.
 - We’ll be introducing a way for developers to identify, within the app definition, which triggers support Transfer.
 Today this is done manually by you working with the Transfer team or your Zapier Partnerships representative.
 - We recommend developing with the Zapier CLI.
 If you are adding pagination support when developing in the Platform UI, be aware that the built in API test component does not support z.cursor operations.
 You’ll need to test your trigger by making a Zap.